rubensmoura87/MultiATSM/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* fixed bugs in "Transition_Matrix" and "ForecastYields" forecast functions
+* fixed variable labels in the package datasets
-* update the package dataset
+* fixed bugs in "InputsForMLEdensity_BS" functions
-* fixed a typo in the vignette's table "Model Feautures" concerning the features of the "JPS jointP" model
+* fixed bugs in the graphs generation in "BootstrapBoundsSet" function
-* expanded the "GVAR"" function to accommodate a completely exogenous risk factor
+* fixed a text typos in the vignette